Debbarma2000/irishdebbarma/index.md

 I am Irish Debbarma, a final year Undergraduate at the Indian Institute of Science, Bangalore.
 I am majoring in mathematics from the Mathematics Department.
 I am from the state of Tripura in the North-Eastern part of India.

-Besides math, I am also interested in reading about history, geopolitics and related topics.
+Besides math, I am also interested in reading about history, geopolitics and linguistics.

 I am a regular football player with loyalties to no club.
 I enjoy cycling and travelling as well.

 ## Research Interests
 Although I am fairly interested in anything in number theory, the following topics interest me a lot and I would like to read more about them.
- - Analytic Number theory, modular forms and L-functions, automorphic forms.
+ - Modular forms and L-functions, automorphic forms.
  - Algebraic number theory, reciprocity laws.
  - L-functions in p-adic settings, cyclotomic fields, Arithmetic Geometry.
- - Combinatorial number theory

-I am not saying that I know all of these topics, I am just very interested in learning all of the above.
+I have made notes for my final semester which covers Algebraic Geometry, Modular forms, elliptic curves, commutative algebra, representation theory and algebraic number theory.
+Find it [here](https://github.com/Debbarma2000/final-semester/tree/main/notes)

 ## Projects (Past and Current)
  - My Bachelor thesis (to be submitted at the end of Spring 2023) is on Tate's thesis _Fourier Analysis in Number Fields and Hecke's Zeta Functions_ under the guidance of [Prof. Mahesh Kakde](http://math.iisc.ac.in/~maheshkakde/) at IISc Bangalore.
 Please find a draft of my thesis [here](/files/tate_extended_thesis.pdf)